Prescrire

 Prescrire also known as La Revue Prescrire is a monthly medical journal in French which addresses developments in diseases, medications, and in medical techniques and technologies.
 Prescrire contains no advertising, and is internally financed by subscriptions and the sale of various personnel training.
 In contrast to many traditional medical journals, which review and publish articles submitted by external researchers, Prescrire mainly publishes reviews prepared by its own staff.

 It is run by the Association Mieux Prescrire which is a not for profit.
 It is independent of the pharmaceutical industry.
+Superlatively, it forbids, rather than merely requiring disclosure of, conflicts of interest, through its "Non Merci..." charter.
 It is a member of the International Society of Drug Bulletins.

-As of 2013 it had 33,500 paying subscribers.
+As of 2013 it had 24,700 paying subscribers.
 It was among the first to warn against the dangers of Mediator.
 Prescrire also publishes an international edition in English, titled Prescrire International.

 Publication

 The articles are based on a search of the literature and critical appraisal of the evidence.
-Each article is peer reviewed by 20-40 reviewers.
+Each article is peer-reviewed by 20-40 reviewers.